-Immediately following each Sunday matinee, we will invite the audience to stay for a discussion centered on questions raised by the performance.
-Each Sunday will feature artists from the show or community guests who offer distinct perspectives.
-Below is the current schedule for the Pygmalion Symposium Series:
+Immediately following each Sunday matinee, we will invite the audience to stay for a discussion centered around a particular question raised by the performance.
+Each Sunday will feature different community guests who offer distinct perspectives.
+Below is the current schedule for the Warped Symposium Series:

 Admission to the Symposium Series is free, but it is recommended that attendees have seen the production in order to fully appreciate and participate in the discussion.

 Sunday, September 8: Why do people remember things differently from each other, and what causes memories to change?

 Dr. Shari Berkowitz is an Assistant Professor of Forensic Psychology at Roosevelt University, where she teaches courses and conducts research on the malleability of human memory.
 She completed her BA and PhD at the University of California, Irvine where she studied with the world’s leading expert on memory distortion, Dr. Elizabeth Loftus.
 Dr. Berkowitz has consulted as an expert witness on legal cases involving eyewitness memory.

 For one performance of each production we allow subscribers to bring a friend for free and invite them to stay afterwards for a discussion with the artists.
 Only subscribers get the guest ticket, but anyone can stay for the discussion, which will feature Warped playwright Barbara Lhota and director Jason A. Fleece.